-- 9.3.
-The time measured by a judge at the moment of the match end is written down and will be later used to identify the best match.
-For the final matches, the average value of measurements made by two judges is used.
-If a team or vehicle was disqualified for the match, the maximum time (3 minutes) is given for such a match. - 9.4.
-The score calculation is done by the judges at the conclusion of each match.
-The team must verify and sign the score sheet after the round, if they have no fair complaints. - 9.5.
-The teams' ranks for the qualification matches are based on points each team received in their best qualifying match.
-If a team has the same score in both matches, the match with the smallest time will be chosen as the best qualifying match.

-- 9.6.
-The number of teams chosen to participate in final matches could be limited and will be based on rank of the teams after qualifying matches.
-If the number will be limited, the number of teams participating in the final matches will be announced on the competition day. - 9.7.
-The teams' ranks for overall competition are built based on the sum of each team's points received in the best final qualification match, points received in the best final match and points received for the vehicle documentation.
-If a team has the same score in both final matches, the match with the smallest time will be chosen as the best final match. - 9.8.
-If there is a tie between two teams, ranking will be determined by taking into account the following results (the first in the list is the highest priority, the last in the list is the lowest priority): - 9.8.1.
-Sum of points received in the best qualifying match, points received in the best final match and points received for the vehicle documentation - 9.8.2.
-Points of the best final match - 9.8.3.
-Time for the best final match - 9.8.4.
-Points of the second-best final match - 9.8.5.
-Time for the second-best final match - 9.8.6.
-Points for the vehicle documentation - 9.8.7.
-Points for the best qualifying match - 9.8.8.
-Points of the second-best qualification match - 9.8.9.
-Time for the best qualifying match - 9.8.10.
-Time for the second-best qualifying match
+- 10.3.
+The time measured by a judge, the moment of the open challenge round ends, is written down and will be later used to identify the best round.
+For Obstacle Challenge rounds, the average value of measurements made by two judges is used.
+If a team or vehicle was disqualified for the challenge round, the maximum time (3 minutes) is given for such a challenge round. - 10.4.
+The score calculation is done by the judges at the conclusion of each challenge round.
+The team must verify and sign the score sheet after the round if they have no fair complaints. - 10.5.
+The teams' ranks for Open Challenge rounds are based on points each team received in their best Open Challenge rounds.
+If a team has the same score in both rounds, the round with the smallest time will be chosen as the best Open Challenge round. - 10.6.
+All teams will compete in both challenge rounds. - 10.7.
+The teams' ranks for overall competition are built based on the sum of each team's points received in the best Open Challenge round, points received in the best Obstacle Challenge round and points received for the engineering journal and vehicle documentation.
+If a team has the same score in both Obstacle Challenge rounds, the round with the quickest time will be chosen as the best Obstacle Challenge round. - 10.8.
+If there is a tie between two teams, ranking will be determined by considering the following results (the first in the list is the highest priority, the last in the list is the lowest priority): - 10.8.1.
+Sum of points received in Open Challenge round, points received in the Obstacle Challenge round and points received for the engineering journal and vehicle documentation - 10.8.2.
+Points of the best Obstacle Challenge round - 10.8.3.
+Time for the best Obstacle Challenge round - 10.8.4.
+Points of the second-best Obstacle Challenge round - 10.8.5.
+Time for the second-best Obstacle Challenge round - 10.8.6.
+Points for the engineering journal and vehicle documentation - 10.8.7.
+Points for the best Open Challenge round - 10.8.8.
+Points of the second-best Open Challenge round - 10.8.9.
+Time for the best Open Challenge round - 10.8.10.
+Time for the second-best Open Challenge round

-10. Vehicle material & regulations
+11. Vehicle material & regulations